rafid29mehda/IELTS-Study-Bot/Speaking/Part 2/README.md

 **Sample Answer:1**
 One significant challenge I faced was during my internship at an IT company in 2024.
 My supervisor tasked me to crack one of the offical Microsoft cloud certificates, the AZ-104 Microsoft Azure Administrator Certification within just two months.
 At that time, I had little experience with Azure, and the exam was known to be quite challenging.

-I knew, my supervisor set this goal to enhance my skills and contribute to the team, but I was nervous and was thinking how to complete it within such a short time.
+I knew, my supervisor set this goal to enhance my skills so that I can contribute to the team efficiently, but I was nervous and was thinking how to complete it within such a short time.

 To overcome this challenge, I started to study regularly.
 I broke down the syllabus into manageable chunks and set specific study hours for each concepts.
 I also took help of online resources, such as video tutorials, and practice tests to understand the concepts well.